-In this wondrous scene of the winged monkeys carrying Dorothy off to Oz, we have a sense that the Wicked Witch is dead, and that there is peace in the land.
+In this wondrous scene of the winged monkeys carrying Dorothy off to Oz, the Wicked Witch is dead, and that there is peace in the land.
 Dorothy's face is alight with excitement, and she knows she will soon return home!

 In 1900, 'The Wonderful Wizard of Oz', written by L. Frank Baum, was first published.
 The movie adaptation, 'The Wizard of Oz', was released in 1939 -- the year Greg and Tim Hildebrandt were born!
 Greg and Tim first saw the movie at age 7.
 Greg vividly remembers being terrified of the Wicked Witch of the West!
 Of course, we all know how much kids enjoy a good scare, thus making the Wicked Witch one of Greg's all time favorite villains!
 In 1985, Greg was asked by the editor of Unicorn Publishing to illustrate the Wizard of Oz as his next classic in Unicorn's Heirloom Series.
 So there he stood, 46 years after seeing the movie, terrified yet again.
 As an artist, illustrating Oz was a great challenge.
 Greg wanted desperately to do the art, but at the same time he needed to make sure that it was HIS Oz as he saw it.
 He did not want any relation to any other illustration done before his, and especially did not want to be associated with the film.
 Greg spent almost a year working on the art for the illustrated edition of Oz.